 Pregnancy: Ways to Find Your Due DateSkip to the navigation

-Your doctor can use several methods to estimate how long you have been pregnant.
-These methods can give an estimate of when you are likely to deliver your baby (due date).
-The due date is only an estimate of when you will deliver.
+There are several ways for your doctor or midwife to figure out how long you have been pregnant.
+They help you predict when you are likely to have your baby.
+This is called your due date.
+The due date is only an estimate of when your baby will be born.
 Most women deliver within 14 days of their due date. footnote 1

 Last menstrual period

-The most common method of calculating your due date is by taking the first day of your last menstrual period (LMP), adding 7 days, and then counting backward 3 months.
-For example, if your LMP started on March 20, you would add 7 days to get March 27, and then subtract 3 months to get a due date of December 27.
+The most common way to calculate your due date is to start with the first day of your last menstrual period (LMP).
+Add 7 days, and then count backward 3 months.
+For example, if your last period started on March 20, you would add 7 days to get March 27.
+Then subtract 3 months to get a due date of December 27.

 Size of uterus

 Another way to find out your due date is by the size of your uterus.
 When you are about 12 weeks pregnant, your doctor or midwife can feel the top of the uterus (fundus) above your pelvis.
 After about 18 weeks, the distance between the pubic bone and the fundus (in centimeters) is likely to be about the same as the number of weeks since your last period.
 At 20 weeks, the fundus will be about as high as your belly button.

-Although fundal height is sometimes used to get a rough idea of how far along a pregnancy is, it isn't an accurate way to predict the gestational age of the growing baby (fetus).
-That's because there are many things that can make the fundal height seem higher or lower than it really is.
+The size of the uterus is sometimes used to get a rough idea of how far along a pregnancy is.
+But it's not an accurate way to predict the gestational age of the growing baby (fetus).
+That's because there are many things that can make the fundus seem higher or lower than it really is.
 For example, the fetus may be in an odd position.
 Or you may have a uterine fibroid .

-During an ultrasound test, a small instrument is moved back and forth over your abdomen.
-The instrument sends out sound waves that bounce off the fetus.
-The sound waves are converted by a computer into a picture of the fetus that is displayed on a TV screen.
+During an ultrasound test, a small device called a transducer is moved back and forth over your belly.
+The transducer sends out sound waves that bounce off the fetus.
+The sound waves are converted by a computer into a picture of the fetus.
+The picture is displayed on a TV screen.

 Health Tools help you make wise health decisions or take action to improve your health.